daimbk/book-search/README.md

   - Users can search for book availability using either the book title or both the book title and author's name.
   - Two search options are available for more flexibility.

-- **(TBD) Real-time Results:**
+- **Result Information:**
-  - The application displays result windows for each book as soon as the availability information is fetched, providing a real-time experience.
+  - The application displays result windows for each book containing Book Title, Author, Price, Availability, and the link to the storepage for that item.

 ## Frontend (React)